“On Power”: A Blueprint for Liberty vs. Tyranny - July 29th, Hour 2

 We saw the worst of negative power, and then I'll get to positive power in a minute.

-Um I wrote about in in Live Free or Die, socialism and its history of failure, and it's a little bit different because this when that that last century, when you talk about death and destruction, that that is the nth degree that it can go to.
+I wrote about in Live Free or Die, socialism and its history of failure, and it's a little bit different because that last century, when you talk about death and destruction, that is the nth degree that it can go to.

-Uh you end up poor than when you started, and then you calculate how much of your freedom you gave up in the name of false security.
+You end up poorer than when you started, and then you calculate how much of your freedom you gave up in the name of false security.

 So you have two competing forces here.